 Add your signature to the Charter.

-Support the effort by becoming a signatory to the Engineer's Charter, and show your commitment to develop actions that will lead to zero tolerance for bribery, fraud, and corruption in engineering and construction.
-Follow these steps to sign the Charter:
+Signing the Engineer's Charter shows your commitment to developing actions that will lead to zero tolerance for bribery, fraud, and corruption in engineering and construction.
+To add your name to the list of signatories: